Parallas/Coroutines/README.md

 }
 void StartGame()
 {
-    //Count to 10, pausing 1 second between each number runner.Run(CountTo(10, 1.0f));
+    // Count to 10, pausing 60 frames between each number runner.Run("counting", CountTo(10, 60), 0);
 }
 ```

-When you yield a floating-point number, it will pause the coroutine for that many seconds.
+When you yield an integer number, it will pause the coroutine for that many frames.

 You can also nest coroutines by yielding to them.
 Here we will have a parent routine that will run several sub-routines: